kelvincdeen/kcstudio-launchpad-toolkit/README.md

 ---

-> **TL;DR:** KCStudio Launchpad is a command-line PaaS for your VPS.
+> **TL;DR:** KCStudio Launchpad is a command-line TUI for your VPS.
 It's a non-containerized, opinionated deployment and management system for solo developers who want to turn a single server into a secure, multi-project portfolio hub.

 ---